-The undersigned acknowledge they have reviewed ODHS - C the contents and scope of the COOP.
-CW - Administration and approve Rebecca Jones Gaston Date Director, ODHS - Oregon Department of Human Services
+The undersigned acknowledge they have reviewed ODHS - Countries and scope of the COOP.
+W - Administration and approve

+Rebecca Jones Gaston Date

+Director, ODHS - Oregon Department of Human

+Services

 PROMULGATION STATEMENT

 Transmitted herewith is the Continuity Plan for ODHS - CW - Administration.
 It provides a framework in which ODHS - CW - Administration can plan for and perform their respective essential functions during a disruption, disaster or emergency event.